Macrometacorp/docs/docs/search/search-functions.md

 ## Search Functions

-Search functions can be used in a [SEARCH operation](search-queries.md) to form an Search expression to filter a View.
-The functions control the Search functionality without having a returnable value in C8QL.
+Search functions can be used in a [SEARCH operation](search-queries.md) to form a search expression to filter a view.
+The functions control the search functionality without having a returnable value in C8QL.

 The `TOKENS()` function is an exception.
 It can be used standalone as well, without a `SEARCH` statement, and has a return value which can be used elsewhere in the query.